imanoleguskiza/nems-dev/docs/converting-an-existing-project.md

 ## Converting an existing project

-If you already have an existing project and want to convert it to the Subsite Starterkit methodology then please follow these guidelines.
+If you already have a project that was built on NextEuropa or Multisite CMS and want to convert it to the Subsite Starterkit methodology then please follow these guidelines.

 > Note that only NextEuropa 2.1.0 or higher is supported.
 If your project is on
 > version 1.7.x or 2.0.x you will need to update to 2.1.x first.